This article was last updated on April 20, 2020.

 But, how do you do it?
 And what type of monitor should you purchase?
 If your doctor thinks at-home monitoring is right for you, find out how you can get the best readings possible.

-Choosing an at-home blood pressure monitor
+Choosing the best at-home blood pressure monitor

 - Automated: An automated blood pressure monitor provides a more accurate reading than a manual one.
 Take the guesswork out of measurement and let the machine do the work.